subugoe/typo3-pazpar2/Documentation/README.rst

 -  source-type (not part of standard tmarc.xsl, used for Guide records)

 For the 'medium' field, the supported types (with a localised name and icon) are.
-Most of them come from standard tmarc.xsl analysis of Marc records.
+Most of them come from standard tmarc.xsl analysis of MARC records.
 A few depend on our refinements of tmarc.xsl and additional information/analysis.